What is Keyman Insurance:

 - Premiums paid by the company on the life of a keyman would not be treated as perquisites in the hands of such a keyman when the company’s request is accepted by the assessing authority.

 - Keyman Insurance policy is a positive measure to improve the retention of the key man in the company.

 Eligibility for keyman insurance:

-- The ‘keyman’ should hold less then 51% shares of company.
+- The ‘keyman’ should hold less than 51% shares of the company.

-- The total number of shares of the company held by the keyman and his family should be less then 70%
+- The total number of shares of the company held by the keyman and his family should be less than 70%

 - The keyman should be literate.